Jump to: Overview, Eligibility, Student Specific Eligibility , The Application Process, Next Steps, Outside Help.

 • Care for a child 6-11 years old and lack enough available childcare.

-• Participate in work study during the school year (number of hours is irrelevant).
+• Participate in (federally or state funded) work study during the school year (number of hours is irrelevant).

 The Application Process

-The SNAP application is available online or can be picked up at the Office of Public Assistance.
+The SNAP application is available online, can be picked up at the Office of Public Assistance, or can be completed over the phone.
+It takes around 30-60 minutes to complete.

 • The application is the same as TANF and Medicaid assistance application with the Department of Public Health and Human Services.